akomakom/dtgraph/INSTALL.md

         This is the main graph displayer page.
 All controls, and look and feel are here
   * graph.php
         index.php will refer to this to show the actual image.
-  * conf.php(.DIST)
+  * conf(-DIST).php
         All PHP files use this for configuration values.
-You will find graphics, html, database, data, alarms, etc configuration in here rename .DIST to not .DIST and edit to suit your need.
+You will find graphics, html, database, data, alarms, etc configuration in here copy conf-DIST.php to conf.php and edit to suit your needs.
   * mobile.php
         A very simple script for accessing with a limited capability device, such as cell phone browser, etc. Try it with a normal browser first